 The Adult/Health Psychology Track emphasizes training in general clinical work with medical and psychiatric populations.
 The intern on this track will have the opportunity to develop competency in working with patients with and without primary psychopathology, who range in age from early adulthood to older adults, and who represent diverse social, economic, cultural, and ethnic backgrounds.
 Opportunities for psychological and neuropsychological assessment exist within this track.
-Although track faculty endorse a variety of theoretical orientations, behavioral, cognitive-behavioral, and interpersonal therapies, both brief and long-term, are emphasized.
+Although track faculty endorse a variety of theoretical orientations, cognitive-behavioral, acceptance-based, and interpersonal therapies, both brief and long-term, are emphasized.

 The Adult/Health Psychology track has particular strengths in clinical service concerning therapy outcome, including the efficacy of pharmacological and cognitive-behavioral approaches to treating substance use disorders, depression, anxiety, and other disorders of emotional and behavioral dysregulation, including more severe mental illness.
 The program offers an opportunity to gain experience providing supportive and therapeutic interventions to individuals with medical concerns, through the Psychosocial Oncology, Consultation-Liaison, Transplant, Health Psychology, Weight Management, Surgical Treatment of Obesity, and Behavioral Sleep Medicine rotations.
 We also offer a Training and Administration rotation to introduce our interns to providing clinical supervision and developing an understanding of the administration involved in psychology training.
-The intern may also select to do an outside rotation from one of the other tracks in order to obtain breadth in their training experience.
+The intern may also elect to do an outside rotation from one of the other tracks in order to obtain breadth in their training experience.

 Adult psychology services are also provided to traditional psychiatric outpatients, and patients who require support and rehabilitation for neuropsychological and chronic psychiatric conditions.
 Services are provided to patients adjusting to acute medical crises as well as those managing chronic medical conditions.
 Many of these patients are referred by other members of the Department, in addition to University of Chicago faculty physicians outside the department, or are self-referred and specifically seeking treatment from a University of Chicago specialty clinic.